Costa–Hawkins Rental Housing Act: 2010s housing shortage and repeal efforts

-Shortage of affordable housing, & HAA
+Shortage of affordable housing, and HAA

 The housing cycle that began with the crisis of the 1970s and 1980s has apparently come full circle.
 A housing shortage has recurred and apparently reached the crisis stage.
 In a 2014 California treatise on real estate development, the authors opined that "[C]ommunities across California continue to confront the challenge posed by a scarcity of housing, particularly of affordable housing.
 In the last several decades, housing production in the state has lagged behind population and job growth, resulting in a housing deficit. ...
 While all citizens feel the impact of this housing shortage at some level, those with incomes at the lowest end of the economic spectrum of often bear the brunt of the shortage."

 Regarding the shortage in California, the Housing Accountability Act (HAA) was recently strengthened by amendments.
 Its 2016 version states: "(a) The legislature finds and declares all of the following: ¶(1) The lack of housing, including emergency shelters, is a critical problem that threatens the economic, environmental, and social quality of life in California. ¶(2) California housing has become the most expensive in the nation. ... ."

 Here the legislature aims to overcome the shortage by increasing the housing supply.
 The HAA imposes detailed limits on a city's power to restrict new housing construction.
 The recent HAA amendments, signed by Gov. Brown, were sponsored by three Democrats: Nancy Skinner, Senate – East Bay, Raul Bocanegra, Assembly – Pacoima, and Tom Daly, Assembly – Santa Ana.

 Yet it's said that the HAA and similar bills subsequently introduced will not be enough.